-To generate the predicted motion sickness, the motion data as generated by the flight path reconstruction algorithm was fed into the improved Kamiji model.
-As presented before, this model can be parametrized with one of six different parameter sets, one for each sickness level of Table 1.
+To generate the predicted motion sickness, the motion data generated by the flight path reconstruction algorithm were fed into the improved Kamiji model.
+As presented before, this model can be parametrized with one of six different parameter sets (Ref.
+8), one for each sickness level in Table 1.
 In total, 16 flights were performed resulting in 96 predicted motion sickness incidence rates, one for each parameter set and flight.
-The results can be found in Figure 9.
-Several interesting observations can be made from this plot: First of all, note that the plot Figure 9a) reaches values above 100%, which is a direct consequence of the chosen model structure of the improved Kamiji model shown in Figure 1.
-The introduction of the output gain Kout, originally introduced to enable better fitting of the data, also results in predicted motion sickness values exceeding 100%.
-In fact, every time $K{out} > 1$ , such a situation might occur.
+The results can be found in Fig. 9.
+Several interesting observations can be made from this plot: First of all, note that the plot Fig. 9(a) reaches values above 100%, which is a direct consequence of the chosen model structure of the improved Kamiji model shown in Fig. 1.
+The introduction of the output gain K{out} , originally introduced to enable better fitting of the data, also results in predicted motion sickness values exceeding 100%.
+In fact, every time $K{out} > 1$, such a situation might occur.
 This problem was encountered only for motion sickness level 1.
-Additionally, note that some plots such as Figure 9d)-f), offer a bigger separation between the sets of curves of the three frequencies.
-On the other hand, all curves of motion sickness degree three Figure 9c) lie very close together regardless of the frequency.
-Also note that some lines stop before the 30 minutes mark is reached, these are the flights which were aborted due to excessive motion sickness.
+Additionally, note that some plots such as Fig. 9(d)-9(f), offer a bigger separation between the sets of curves of the three frequencies.
+On the other hand, all curves of motion sickness degree three Fig. 9(c) lie very close together regardless of the frequency.
+Also, note that some lines stop before the 30 min mark is reached, these are the flights which were aborted due to excessive motion sickness.

 Probably the most interesting comparison is between the predicted and empirically determined motion sickness values.
-The result of this comparison for motion sickness degree four is shown in Figure 10.
-In that plot, the mean of all predictions per frequency of Figure 9d) is shown.
+The result of this comparison for motion sickness degree four is shown in Fig. 10.
+In that plot, the mean of all predictions per frequency of Fig. 9(d) is shown.
 In comparison to the empirically determined motion sickness of the flight tests.
-It should be noticed that this display is different from the motion sickness ratings over time as shown in Figure 8, as is displays the percentage of people reaching a motion sickness degree of four.
+It should be noticed that this display is different from the motion sickness ratings over time as shown in Fig. 8, as it displays the percentage of people reaching a motion sickness degree of four.